system76/docs/content/software-triage.md

     Symptoms like those described [here](/articles/login-loop-pop) or [here](/articles/login-loop-ubuntu)
 - Applications will not open.
     Clicking on the application icon in the Dock does not launch the program, and/or entering the package name in the terminal will not launch the program.
 - Updates will not complete.
+Error messages show in the Pop!
+Shop or terminal output with the following;
     "Dependency errors"
     "Held broken packages."
     "DKMS Errors"